gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-If you use project files, library installation is part of the library build process (see the *Installing a Library with Project Files* section of the *GNAT Project Manager* chapter of the *GPRbuild User's Guide*).
+If you use project files, library installation is part of the library build process (see the *Installing a Library with Project Files* section of the *GNAT Project Manager* chapter of the :title:`GPRbuild User's Guide`).

-When project files are not an option, it is also possible, but not recommended, to install the library so that the sources needed to use the library are on the Ada source path and the ALI files & libraries be on the Ada Object path (see :ref:`Search_Paths_and_the_Run-Time_Library_RTL`).
+When you're not able to use project files for some reason, you can also install the library so that the sources needed to use the library are on the Ada source path and the ALI files & libraries be on the Ada Object path (see :ref:`Search_Paths_and_the_Run-Time_Library_RTL`), but we don't recommend doing this.
 Alternatively, the system administrator can place general-purpose libraries in the default compiler paths, by specifying the libraries' location in the configuration files :file:`ada_source_path` and :file:`ada_object_path`.
-These configuration files must be located in the GNAT installation tree at the same place as the gcc spec file.
-The location of the gcc spec file can be determined as follows:
+These configuration files must be located in the GNAT installation tree at the same place as the ``gcc`` spec file.
+The location of the ``gcc`` spec file can be determined as follows:

 .. code-block:: sh